ALtheHunter/DL-CE-19/README.md

 ## Getting Started
 After cloning the repository, in a clean Python environment run `pip install -r requirements.txt`.
+(
+to create and activate a virtual environment on windows:
+- python -m venv venv
+- .\venv\Scripts\activate
+)

 ### Pre-generated Data
 Train and validation data for CDL-C channels can be directly downloaded from the command line using the following: